eden-box/eden-box/docs/services/machines.md

 # Machines

-## Add new Admin Setup
+## New Admin Setup
-In order to add a new admin, a set of tasks need to be performed, both on the servers side (both machines) and client side (new user)
+In order to add a new admin, a set of tasks must be performed, both on the server side (both machines) and client side (new user)
 Note that only a sudoer is able to add new admins.

 ### Server